rtoal/ple/ruby/README.md

 ## Ruby Resources

-Continue your exploration of Ruby via:
+Continue your study of Ruby via:

 - [Awesome Ruby](https://github.com/markets/awesome-ruby)
 - [Ruby home page](https://www.ruby-lang.org/), with links to the Getting Started Guide, the User's Guide, the Language Reference, and the Library Reference